 • Using an electric mixer, beat the cream cheese and sugar on medium speed until light and fluffy, about 3 minutes.
 Using a rubber spatula, gently fold in the Cool Whip.
 Spread evenly over the crust and refrigerate while you prepare the topping.

 • Place the dry Jello in a large bowl and add the boiling water.
 Stir for at least 2 minutes, until the gelatin is completely dissolved.
 Stir in the cold water.
-Refrigerate for 1½ hours or until slightly thickened (will the consistency of egg whites).
+Refrigerate for 1½ hours or until slightly thickened (will be the consistency of egg whites).
 Stir in the strawberries and pour over the cream cheese layer.
 Refrigerate for at least 3 hours, or until the Jello layer is set.
 Cut into squares to serve.
 Leftovers should be stored, covered, in the refrigerator for up to 3 days.

 Notes